 What is Elder Law?

 Rather than being defined by technical legal distinctions, elder law is defined by the client to be served.
-In other words, the lawyer who practices elder law may handle a range of issues but has a specific type of clients – seniors.
+Elder Care Attornies are, the lawyer who practices elder law handling a range of issues but has a specific type of clients – seniors.

 Elder law attorneys focus on the legal needs of the elderly and work with a variety of legal tools and techniques to meet the goals and objectives of the older client.